 The rail trail for beginners and cruisers

-If you are new to cycling, or looking for cruisey experience, the Hauraki Rail Trail is a great place to start.
-Flat easy trail from town to town, never too far from a cafe, rest stop and bed for the night.
+If you are new to cycling or looking for a cruisey experience, the Hauraki Rail Trail is a great place to start.
+The flat easy trail from town to town, never too far from a cafe, rest stop and bed for the night.
 It is easy to hop on and off the trail to create a flexible itinerary, but more and more people are discovering the sense of freedom of an overnight (or several nights) one-way biking trip.
 The really great thing about the rail trail is its consistency and the diversity of landscapes that it traverses.
 The northernmost leg starts in Kaiaua, taking in the Shorebird Coast, Hauraki Plains and rural hubs of Thames and Paeroa.
 The section through the Karangahake Gorge to Waihi is still just as easy to navigate, even though the gorge is deep and steep, and heading further south brings you to the spa town of Te Aroha and pastoral Matamata.

 Stay in cycle-friendly accommodation: